furkan3ayraktar/clojure-polylith-realworld-example-app/gitpod.md

 You may find it so fun to play with Polylith in the REPL that you run out of Gitpod hours.
 Then it is time to either:

-1. Upgrade to a paid Github plan
+1. Upgrade to a paid Gitpod plan
 2. Run this repository locally
    * Check [the readme of this repository](readme.md) for instructions of how to run this example locally.
 (It is just a few steps more than running this on Gitpod.)